SatishNaidi/cf-template-infrasetup/Readme.md

       * CreateSnapShotCode use `lambda-create-snapshot.zip`

-# New template for Barracude Instance Creation
+# New template for Barracuda Instance Creation
 The template Barracuda-InstanceCreation.json will be creating New security group and Creates new EC2 instance in selected subnet

 # New template for Splunk Instances Creation